ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

    an updated uavcan firware on the SD card, and there is no overhead of coping files from the ROM FS to the SD card.
 ### Antipattern Category
+X
 ### Keyword
 overhead
 ### Note
+This commit does not change any performance-related features.
+User now has the possiblity to provide an update for the uavcan firmware.

 ## Commit #832
 ### Hash